Amarthgul/HappyDungeonFriends/README.md

 --------------------------------------------------------

-Update 15 May 2021:
+Update 17 May 2021:

-Enemy class added, damges dealt by exchanging a damage instance.
+Can now attack and deal damage to the enemies.
+A health bar is displayed on top of enemy is damaged.

 <p align="center">
 	<img src="https://github.com/Amarthgul/HappyDungeonFriends/blob/main/Content/Screencap/TTbbfQH.png" width="512">